billstclair/elm-html-template/examples/README.md

 ### The `play` Page

-* `playString` is the string you type into the `textarea` at the top of the page
+* `playState` is the state of the `HtmlTemplate.PlayDiv` component used via the `#playDiv` function for most of this page.
-* `parsedPlayString` is the result of calling `HtmlTemplate.decodeAtom`, then either taking the error string or calling `HtmlTemplate.encodeAtom` on the resulting `Atom`.
-It actually does the encoding twice, once with a `0` indentation to `HtmlTemplate.customDecodeAtom`, and then, if the result is too long to fit on one line, again with the default indentation of `1`.
-* `evaluatedPlayString` is the encoded result of evaluating `playString`, or blank if there was a decode error.
-* `renderedPlayString` is the result of calling `HtmlTemplate.render` on the decoded `playString`, or blank if there is an encoding error.

 ## No Permalinks

 The one big thing missing from this example is navigation, so that pages can have their own external URLs.
 Elm supports this with the `Navigation` module in `elm-lang/navigation`, but it really only gives you sharp-sign page names (http://example.com/site/#foo) or query strings (http://example.com/site/?page=foo), not normal URLs.
 You can get them the same way that WordPress does, with Apache's `mod_rewrite`, and I did that for [LispLog](https://lisplog.org/), but it's a bit of a pain.

 Anyway, permalinks aren't necessary to illustrate the use of `HtmlTemplate`, so I didn't do them.
-I _will_ include permalinks in the blogging package I build real soon now.
+I _will_ include permalinks in [Xossbow](https://Xossbow.com/), the `HtmlTemplate`-based blogging package I'm working on.

 Bill St. Clair<br/>
 21 March 2017